 Winning rightful compensation for your injuries so you can get on with your life requires many complex steps and a highly competent personal injury attorney.
-For a personal injury attorney to successfully negotiate with an insurance company or, if it becomes necessary, file a civil court lawsuit, they must prepare and proceed with several detailed, complex steps including:
+For an attorney to successfully negotiate the personal injury claims process with an insurance company or, if it becomes necessary, file a civil court lawsuit, they must prepare and proceed with several detailed, complex steps including:

 - Careful review of the details surrounding your injuries

 - Gathering witness statements either through already existing written reports or witness interviews arranged by the attorney

 - Assembling and reviewing all official documents including: